ClonyPDF home

 2. Select visa type.
 Choose tourist, business, student, or work — this affects labeling and downstream document checklists, not the photo crop itself.

 3. Crop & background.
-The tool automatically frames your face to the 70–80% Schengen target and swaps in a plain white background.
+The tool automatically frames your face to the 70–80% Schengen target and swaps in a plain, evenly lit background.

 4. Verify against requirements.
 Compare the output against the requirements table above before downloading, especially if your specific VAC has published grey-background guidance.